fgimian/painter/README.md

 print(paint.styles.red.open + 'Some red text' + paint.styles.red.close)
 ```

-Furthermore, you can import the styles instance and use directly without
+Furthermore, you can import the styles instance and use it directly without
 going through the paint instance:

 ``` python